CalvinDSeamons/pihpc/README.md

 kubectl apply -f monitoring/
 ```

-📊 Example Workflows
+### Example Workflows
 - Submit a SLURM job to run a toy MPI benchmark
 - Monitor cluster health & metrics in Grafana
 - Send logs and job events into Splunk for indexing & searching
 - Deploy a containerized workload with Kubernetes and compare performance vs. bare metal

+---

-🔗 Toolchain References
+### Toolchain References
-- Ansible: Automation & configuration management
+- **Ansible** – Automation & configuration management
-- Kubernetes: Container orchestration
+- **Kubernetes** – Container orchestration
-- SLURM: HPC workload manager
+- **SLURM** – HPC workload manager
-- Grafana: Dashboards & visualization
+- **Grafana** – Dashboards & visualization
-- Prometheus: Metrics collection & alerting
+- **Prometheus** – Metrics collection & alerting
-- Splunk: Logging & observability
+- **Splunk** – Logging & observability

+---

-🎯 Goals
+### Goals
 - Provide a sandbox environment for HPC concepts
 - Explore modern DevOps + HPC workflows (containers, observability, IaC)
 - Share config examples for reproducible, lightweight clusters
 - Serve as a learning resource for HPC engineers and enthusiasts

+---

-🤝 Contributing
+### Contributing
 - Contributions, PRs, and suggestions are welcome!
 - Got a new demo workload, monitoring integration, or optimization tip?
 Open an issue or send a pull request.

+---

-📜 License
+### License
-MIT License: Free to use, modify, and share.
+MIT License – Free to use, modify, and share.

+---

-⚡ PiHPC — because sometimes you just need a tiny supercomputer to play with.
+**PiHPC** — because sometimes you just need a tiny supercomputer to play with.